Knowledge Base

 If a table has over 500,000 records, consider archiving old data to a separate "History" app for record keeping.

-PLEASE NOTE: For Financial Service Users, we strongly suggest you check with your firm's Compliance Officer regarding how your firm handles 'Electronic Recordkeeping & Repository Requirements' before moving any historical data or records, to ensure you remain compliant with FINRA Rule 4511 and SEC Rules 17a-3/17a-4.
+PLEASE NOTE: For Financial Service Users, we strongly suggest you check with your firm's Compliance Officer regarding how your firm handles 'Electronic Record keeping & Repository Requirements' before moving any historical data or records, to ensure you remain compliant with FINRA Rule 4511 and SEC Rules 17a-3/17a-4.

-FAQs about Quickbase Slow Performance
+FAQs about How to Quickbase Optimize Slow Performance

 1. Why is my Quickbase app running slow?